Unsupervised Learning-based Calibration Scheme for Rough Volatility Models: mSOE scheme for time-dependent rBergomi model

-The essential idea of the mSOE scheme is that we keep the kernel $G_i(x):= x^{H(t_i) - \frac{1}{2}}$ exact near its singularity at $x = 0$ and approximate it by a sum of exponentials elsewhere.
-More precisely, let $\hat{G}_i$ be the kernel approximation
+The fundamental principle of the mSOE scheme is to treat the kernel $K_i(x):= x^{H(t_i) - \frac{1}{2}}$ analytically near its singularity at $x = 0$ and approximate it using a sum of exponentials elsewhere.
+Specifically, let $\hat{K}_i$ be the kernel approximation defined as